• Cake

 Make the Lemon Layer Cake

 • Preheat the oven to 350°F/177ºC.
-Grease and line three 4-inch cake pans or one 6-inch cake pan.
+Prepare three 4-inch cake pans or one 6-inch cake pan by spraying the sides with baking spray and lining the bottom with parchment paper.

 • Add the sifted cake flour, baking powder, and salt into a bowl and whisk to combine.
 Set aside.